CsabaDu/CsabaDu.DynamicTestData/README.md

         testMethodName);
 }
 ```

+  **2. `IDataRowHolder` extension:**
   Creating a `TestCaseDataRowHolder<TTestData>` is just as straightforward.
 By extending the generic `NamedDataRowHolder<TestCaseData, TTestData>`, this class provides a clean and reusable way to manage and provision named test data rows.
 It supports strategy-based instantiation and cloning, making it ideal for dynamic test scenarios and evolving test suites:

 ```csharp
 public class TestCaseDataRowHolder<TTestData>